SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Portugal.

-Marine and wildlife filming in Portugal showcases the entire Atlantic coast plus the Madeira and Azores archipelagos—two of the world's premier whale watching destinations.
-Productions can capture Iberian wolves in northern Portugal, the rare Iberian lynx in protected reserves, Atlantic bottlenose and common dolphins along the Algarve and Cascais, and millions of migratory birds gathering in coastal estuaries like the Tagus and Sado.
-Madeira and the Azores offer year-round encounters with sperm whales, blue whales, fin whales and turtles.
+Here is how this works in practice.
+Marine and wildlife filming in Portugal showcases the entire Atlantic coast plus the Madeira and Azores archipelagos—two of the world's top whale watching destinations.
+Productions can capture Iberian wolves in northern Portugal, the rare Iberian lynx in covered reserves, Atlantic bottlenose and common dolphins along the Algarve and Cascais, and millions of migratory birds gathering in coastal estuaries like the Tagus and Sado.
+Madeira and the Azores give year-round encounters with sperm whales, blue whales, fin whales and turtles.

-We work with experienced Portuguese wildlife cinematographers and coordinate permits through the Portugal Film Commission, ICA, DGPC and the Capitanias (harbour captaincies) within the Maritime Authority System (SAM).
+Here is the short of it.
+We work with skilled Portuguese wildlife cinematographers and set up permits through the Portugal Film Commission, ICA, DGPC and the Capitanias (harbour captaincies) within the Maritime Authority System (SAM).
 Our team handles vessel charters from Lagos, Cascais and Madeira, dive operators along the Algarve and Azores, and access to Peneda-Gerês, Sintra and other major reserves so your crew can focus on filming.

 Capabilities